Waldo CLI

 .app

-for iOS builds.apk
+for iOS simulator builds.apk

-for Android builds
+for Android emulator builds

 Important: Make sure you replace the fake upload token value shown above with the real value for your Waldo app.